dboddie-canonical-work/disgorged-docs/snapcraft-overview.rst

    sudo snap install snapcraft --classic

-The ``--classic`` argument is required because snapcraft uses `classic confinement <snap-confinement.md>`__.
+The :ref:``--classic`` argument is required because snapcraft uses `classic confinement <snap-confinement>`.

 Snapcraft can also be installed and run on Apple’s macOS.
 See `Install snapcraft on macOS <installing-snapcraft.md#snapcraft-overview-heading--macos>`__ for details.

-See below for a general overview of Snapcraft’s capabilities, and see `Creating a snap <creating-a-snap.md>`__ for a more detailed look at the process, alongside a selection of self-contained examples for some popular languages and frameworks, including `Go <go-applications.md>`__, `Python <python-apps.md>`__ and `C/C++ <c-c-applications.md>`__.
+See below for a general overview of Snapcraft’s capabilities, and see :ref:`Creating a snap <creating-a-snap>` for a more detailed look at the process, alongside a selection of self-contained examples for some popular languages and frameworks, including :ref:`Go <go-applications>`, :ref:`Python <python-apps>` and :ref:`C/C++ <c-c-applications>`.

    ⓘ If you’re using an **apt** installed version of snapcraft, such as the package for `Ubuntu 18.04 LTS <http://releases.ubuntu.com/18.04/>`__, you need to remove this (``sudo apt remove snapcraft``) and install snapcraft from its snap to access the latest features.

 Working with snapcraft
 ----------------------

-At the heart of the snapcraft build process is a file called `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__.
+At the heart of the snapcraft build process is a file called :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`.
 This file describes a snap’s build dependencies and run-time requirements, it integrates remote repositories and extensions, and runs custom scripts and hooks for better integration with CI systems.

-`Snapcraft 3.0 <snapcraft-release-notes.md>`__, and later releases, are designed to use *bases* (see `Base snaps <base-snaps.md>`__) and `LXD <https://linuxcontainers.org/lxd/introduction/>`__ or `Multipass <https://multipass.run/>`__ to both simplify the build process and to confine the build environment within a virtual machine.
+:ref:`Snapcraft 3.0 <snapcraft-release-notes>`, and later releases, are designed to use *bases* (see :ref:`Base snaps <base-snaps>`) and `LXD <https://linuxcontainers.org/lxd/introduction/>`__ or `Multipass <https://multipass.run/>`__ to both simplify the build process and to confine the build environment within a virtual machine.
 Confining the build in this way isolates potentially conflicting libraries and other files from your host system, and vice-versa.

 Snapcraft offers a variety of options when using LXD and Multipass.
-See `Build options <build-options.md>`__ for details on build options and `build providers <t/build-on-lxd/4157>`__ for details on interacting with LXD and Multipass.
+See :ref:`Build options <build-options>` for details on build options and `build providers <t/build-on-lxd/4157>`__ for details on interacting with LXD and Multipass.

 .. raw:: html